Daniel-Liu-c0deb0t/reCall/README.md

 ```
 java -Xss10m -jar reCall_interpreter.jar /path/to/source/code.re
 ```
 To test that the installation works, run the `.jar` without any source code file and it will show a greeting.
+If the source code file is invalid, then the greeting will also be displayed.

 The source code file should end with `.re`, although any extension will work fine.
 The `-Xss` command for the Java Runtime Environment allows the program to use more memory for the stack size. reCall is quite memory hungry when doing recursion, so the `-Xss` command is almost necessary.